-Q. Why is the UCF Office of Alumni Engagement and Annual Giving scanning my driver’s license in addition to checking my alumni key card at events?
+Q. Why is UCF Alumni scanning my driver’s license at Indoor Tailgates?

-A. Now that UCF Alumni is a non-dues program, we measure performance based on alumni engagement versus memberships sold.
-Alumni key cards are not unique identifiers and do not indicate who is actually participating in alumni events.
+A. Since UCF Alumni is a non-dues program, we measure performance based on alumni engagement versus memberships sold.
 The attendance analytics derived from scanning driver’s licenses will help UCF Advancement track attendance and gear future programmatic efforts accordingly.

 Q. How is my information used?

 A. UCF Advancement uses the personal information collected from driver's licenses to authenticate alumni data, to analyze engagement metrics, to prepare future programmatic efforts and appropriate operational budgets, and to provide information to a limited number of third party partners.
 The data fields collected and used to authenticate an alumnus/alumna record are: first name, middle name, last name, gender, address, city, state, zip code and birth date.

 Q. What type of restrictions are placed on third party partners when using alumni data?

 A. Third party vendors are only authorized to promote specialized programs for UCF graduates that are endorsed by UCF Advancement.
 This list is not sold to any vendors that are providing endorsed products.
 The third party vendors are only authorized limited use of the list and cannot use the list without the expressed written authorization of UCF Advancement.